|

 the USA for this exercise is often unreliable because the data on the cans

-tend to be maximums or minimums rather than actual data.
+tend to be maximums or minimums (they will be minimums for phosphorus)rather than actual data.

 Please don't just